raspberrypi/style-guide/README.md

 *   microsite
 *   Microsoft .Net – Microsoft's trademark guidelines say that *Microsoft* should precede the *.Net* brand name in the first instance of use.
 Because the full stop can create confusion, insert *Microsoft* before *.Net* if it occurs at the start of a sentence.
 Better still, never use the term at all.
 *   Microsoft Windows – see *Windows*
-*   mike – short form of microphone (mic also acceptable)
+s*   mike – short form of microphone (mic also acceptable)
 *   million – use numerals and a space with *million*.
 Don't hyphenate the numeral and *million*, even before a noun.
 If you're forming a compound adjective, use a hyphen between the numeral and *million*.
 So: *4 million Raspberry Pis, a £4 million budget, a 4-million-year schedule.*
 *   min. – abbreviation for minute; use only where space is at a premium, and note full stop.
 *   mini SD